Prof. Roberto Setola

-She belongs to the Lab since 2009, after a working period as junior consultant for a company involved in several Eu Projects in the ICT, e-inclusion and ethics areas.
-She manages the several National and Eu projects of which the group is coordinator or partner, in both scientific and administrative aspects.
+She has been part of the Lab from the beginning in 2009, after a working period as junior consultant for a company involved in several EU Projects in the ICT, e-inclusion and ethics areas.
+She managed the several National and EU Projects of which the automation group is coordinator or partner, in both scientific and administrative aspects.

 Master Degree in Biomedical Engineering (2007) and a PGP in Homeland Security (2001), both from Università Campus Bio-Medico of Rome.
 She’s now studying for a Degree in Economics.

 Eng.
 Francesca De Cillis, PhD